- Merging datasets

 answer for reading, listening, and taking notes, and a new variable

-that extracts the numeric value of Scholarship
+Scholarship_num that extracts the numeric value of Scholarship if

 the string contains a number.